 Change the display contrast

 Adjust the overall contrast for the display.
 Head to System Settings > Accessibility > Display and move the Display contrast slider.

 For protanopia, deuteranopia, tritanopia, or a color tint, you can use filters.
 Go to Mac’s System Settings > Accessibility > Display.
 Enable Color Filters.
 Select the Filter Type and then use the adjustments options that display to personalize the filter or color tint.

 Use Night Shift

 Another built-in Mac feature called Night Shift can make your screen easier on the eyes.
 You can turn it on quickly from the Control Center or schedule it to turn on regularly.

-- To Schedule Night Shift, open System Preferences > Displays and click the Night Shift
+- To Schedule Night Shift, open System Settings > Displays and click the Night Shift.

 Other ways to improve the screen appearance